melborne/gh-diff/README.md

 ENVs in `.env` overwrite global ENVs with prefix `GH_`.

 There is rate limit for accessing GitHub API.
-While you can make it up with Basic Authentication(username and password) or API token, setting them are preferable.
+While you can make it up with Basic Authentication(username and password) or [Personal API tokens](https://github.com/blog/1509-personal-api-tokens "Personal API tokens"), setting them are preferable.

 ## Thank you